Nakkisar/Plastic-Degrading-Enzyme-Screen/README.md

 # Plastic-Degrading-Enzyme-Screen
 Neural Network pipeline to identify likely plastic degrading enzymes from FASTA files containing protein sequences.

-This is a sequence-embedding classifier pipeline for identifying candidate plastic-degrading enzymes — PET, PLA, PCL, and PHA/PHB — directly from protein sequence, at whole-genome/whole-proteome scale.
+This is a sequence-embedding classifier pipeline for identifying candidate plastic-degrading enzymes (PET, PLA, PCL, and PHA/PHB) directly from protein sequence, at whole-proteome scale.

 This tool takes any FASTA file of protein sequences (a genome, a metagenomic sample, a curated database export — anything) and, for each of four bioplastic types, produces a ranked list of the proteins most likely to be a degrading enzyme for that plastic.
 It's built to be a fast triage step: narrowing a large, unannotated candidate pool down to a short, prioritized list worth investigating further, ahead of slower structural or wet-lab work.